ariary/TrojanSourceFinder/TrojanSource.md

   **~>** In fact it is not a new discovery, as these bugs/tricks have been known for like 20 years but it has to be widely and publicly reported.
 It is why a recent  research (2021) give the vulnerability a name, *Trojan Source*.

   **~>** An attacker could use this characters to produce source code whose tokens are logically encoded in a different order from the one  in  which  they  are  display.
-It is particularly, in a system based on human code review/validation, so basically all open source project.
+It is particularly dangerous, in a system based on human code review/validation, so basically all open source project.
 Indeed, a malicious contributor can add malicious code lines that will be seen as comments by reviewers, and thus divert theirs attentions.See [example](https://github.com/ariary/TrojanSourceFinder/blob/main/tests/comment-out.cpp) (from nickboucher repository)

 ## How to differently detect it?